Use Your Network (part 1): One of the 4 strategies to find a job

 Again, 1 or 2 messages–it’s up to you.

-It’s just as simple if your contacts are on LinkedIn, because you can see their contacts and find an HR, HM, or LH who could help you.
-But before expressly asking your contact for an introduction to this person, ask them if they know this contact personally!
+It’s just as simple if your contacts are on LinkedIn because you can see their contacts and find an HR, HM, or LH who could help you.
+But before asking your contact for an introduction to this person, ask them if they know this contact personally!
 If not, it’s a dead end, and you should stick to the original plan. 😉

-Enable second level contacts
+Enable second-level contacts

 The risk of this strategy and how to avoid it

-As with Max during his first interview, the company may say that it cannot sponsor you for a work visa.
+As with Max during his first interview, the company may say it cannot sponsor you for a work visa.

 Something VERY important to do before even getting in touch with the company